colincadams/attendance/README.md

 ### Configuration File

 The configuration file must be a .csv with the columns first name, last name, id.
-A sample configuration csv is provided (example/config.csv).
+A sample configuration csv is provided: [example/config.csv](http://github.com/colincadams/attendance/blob/master/example/config.csv).

 ### Output File

 You must supply the name that the output file will be saved under.
 The columns of this file are first name, last name, attended (true/false).
-A sample output is provided [example/attendance.csv].
+A sample output is provided: [example/attendance.csv](http://github.com/colincadams/attendance/blob/master/example/attendance.csv).

 ## Future Development